Divisions

 Criminal Division

-Criminal Chief Richard P. Barrett leads the Criminal Division, which consists of 93 Assistant United States Attorneys.
+Acting Criminal Chief Salvatore Astolfi leads the Criminal Division.
 For management purposes, the Criminal Division is divided into eight teams.
-Attorneys in the Criminal Division are assigned to teams, and the team leader serves as an administrative head of the team.
+Attorneys in the Criminal Division are assigned to a specific team, each with a team leader serving as administrative head and subject matter chief.

-The Criminal Division also includes approximately 51 Special Assistant U.S. Attorneys assigned from other federal agencies and local prosecutors' offices to handle firearms offenses and other matters.
+The Criminal Division also includes Special Assistant U.S. Attorneys assigned from other federal agencies and local prosecutors' offices to handle firearms offenses and other matters.

 Administrative Division

-Administrative Officer Joseph Liciardello leads the Administrative Division for the Eastern District of Pennsylvania.
+Administrative Officer Michael Coates leads the Administrative Division for the Eastern District of Pennsylvania.
 The Division is responsible for planning and executing a comprehensive range of administrative services that support the mission of the United States Attorney's Office.
 It provides policy and procedural direction, in addition to central services support, for the District in all areas of management and administration, including Acquisitions; Financial Management; Human Resources; Litigation Support; Support Services; and Systems Support.
-The Administrative Officer is the principal advisor to the United States Attorney and the District on all administrative matters.
+The Administrative Officer is the principal adviser to the United States Attorney and the District on all administrative matters.